joshfrench/om-wiki-fork/Intermediate-Tutorial.md

 send incremental updates.
 Finally we establish `:on-success` and `:on-error` updates.

-`:on-error` is the most interesting here - if there's a server error we just roll back the application state and present an error message.
+`:on-error` is the most interesting bit here - if there's a server error we just roll back the application state and present an error message.

 This is speculative UI programming, we can optimistically update the